MarlouTadlip/Sentry-App/TWO_TIER_APPROACH.md

 /**
  * Hook for crash detection using threshold analysis.
  *
- * Receives sensor data from BLE connection (every 2 seconds from ESP32 device).
+ * Phase 1: Receives sensor data from BLE connection (every 2 seconds from ESP32 device).
- * Performs fast threshold detection (Tier 1) and sends to backend for AI analysis (Tier 2).
+ * Performs fast threshold detection (Tier 1) and logs to console.
- * Uses TanStack Query mutation for server state management.
+ *
+ * Phase 2: Will send to backend for AI analysis (Tier 2) using TanStack Query mutation.
  *
  * @param sensorData - Sensor reading from BLE (received every 2 seconds)
  * @param options - Configuration options